port of helsingborg

 The North Harbour

-The North Harbour is the most accessible of all our ports and is situated right next to Helsingborg’s central terminal for trains, buses and ferries.
+The North Harbour is the most accessible of all our ports and is right next to Helsingborg’s central terminal for trains, buses and ferries.
 The operational services are dominated by the busy ferry traffic to and from Elsinore, Denmark.

 The Port of Helsingborg